-Organoids are 3D multicellular structures, derived from stem cells, that self-organise and assemble into simplified replicas of the organs from they are derived.
-While not all organs and tissue types have been recapitulated as organoid models to date, for many organs they have been highly useful tools for the study of development and disease, as well as drug discovery.
-However, commercially available cell culture matrices do not promote the growth of all organ and tissue types as organoids, one of the principal reasons being their static nature.
-In the human body, growing tissues and organs remodel the adjacent extracellular matrix to create optimal conditions for their own growth and differentiation.
-Static matrices do not provide this dynamic feedback for the growing cells, thus contributing to a lack of accuracy or viability in the resulting organoid.
-A dynamic matrix, that altered its viscoelasticity in responsive to cellular cues, and in turn altered mechanical stimuli on growing cellular structures would be highly beneficial for the wider exploitation of organoid models.
+Organoids are 3D multicellular structures derived from stem cells that self-organise and assemble into simplified replicas of the organs from which they originate.
+While not all organs and tissue types have been recapitulated as organoid models to date, for many organs they have become highly useful tools for the study of development and disease, as well as for drug discovery.
+However, many currently used organoid culture systems rely on animal-derived extracellular matrices (ECMs), such as basement membrane extracts derived from Engelbreth-Holm-Swarm mouse sarcomas.
+These matrices suffer from batch-to-batch variability, limited tuneability, and ethical concerns associated with animal use.
+Moreover, these animal-derived ECM mimics are often relatively static in nature, which impacts the growth of organ and tissue types as organoids.
+In the human body, growing tissues and organs continuously remodel the surrounding extracellular matrix to create optimal conditions for their own growth and differentiation.
+Static matrices do not provide this dynamic feedback for growing cells, contributing to reduced accuracy or viability in the resulting organoids.
+The development of well-defined, animal-free, and dynamic matrices that can respond to cellular cues would therefore represent a major step forward for reliable and scalable organoid culture.

-Funded by an SNSF Spark grant, we have begun to explore the development of environmentally responsive cell culture matrices from catch bond-crosslinked hydrogels.
-We are interested in assessing to what extent these, so-called, CatchGels can adapt their viscoelastic behaviour as a function of chemical and mechanical cues from organoids in culture.
-Such dynamic culture matrices would not only promote accurate organoid culture, but also provide the possibility to tune the proliferation and differentiation of cell types within the organoid using an organoid-matrix feedback loop.
-Our goal is not only to create healthy and accurate organoid models, but also to be able to recapitulate disease states for modelling and drug discovery.
-The exciting outcome of this is, by knowing the ways in which mechanics influences differentiation patterns in our artificial systems, we can also shed some light on the mechanics of disease states.
+Funded initially by an SNSF Spark grant, we are exploring the development of environmentally responsive, fully synthetic cell culture matrices based on recombinantly produced mechanosensitive proteins immobilised on biomass-derived polymers to create mechanically dynamic hydrogels.
+These matrices are designed to provide a well-defined, animal-free alternative to conventional culture systems while enabling dynamic interactions between cells and their environment.
+We are interested in assessing to what extent these, so-called dynamic cell instructive matrices (DCIMs), can adapt their viscoelastic behaviour as a function of chemical and mechanical cues from organoids in culture.
+Such dynamic culture matrices would not only support more accurate and reproducible organoid growth, but also enable the tuning of proliferation and differentiation of cell types within the organoid through an organoid–matrix feedback loop.
+Our goal is not only to create healthy and accurate organoid models, but also to recapitulate disease states for modelling and drug discovery.
+Ultimately, by understanding how mechanical cues influence differentiation patterns in these artificial systems, we aim to shed light on the mechanical drivers of disease states in human tissues.

 Team Members: